 If an employee (or a person in their household) has symptoms of COVID-19, the employer must initiate an extraordinary medical check.

-In addition, where there is a reason to believe that an employee poses a risk to the health of other employees, the employer can instruct the employee to work from home.
-If working from home is not possible, the employer may allocate annual leave for the employee in which case the employee is entitled to an "absence fee" (cca average salary).
+In addition, the employer may allocate annual leave for the employee in which case the employee is entitled to an "absence fee" (cca average salary).

 The employee may be entitled to unpaid leave in certain circumstance (e.g. looking after children because of the closure of the schools) and the parties can also agree on unpaid leave.
 If the employee is released from work with the approval of the employer, then remuneration based on the parties' agreement must be paid.